wallymathieu/assertfail/_posts/2019-01-06-Choose-your-own-adventure-in-fsharp.md

 ## Conclusion

 F# has a rich eco system of tools and frameworks.
-It can be a useful tool in order to deal with complexity or just to write something quick.
-There are many paths that you can take get where you need to go.
+It can be a useful tool in order to deal with complexity or just to write something quick using some f# scripts.
+There are many paths that you can take to get where you need to go.